dRumata/LFS201/Ch16-linuxfsvfs/notes_Ch16.md

 ---

-# Chapter 16 Title - Notes
+# Chapter 16 Linux Filesystems and the VFS - Notes

 ## 16.3 Learning Objectives:
 - Explain the basic filesystem organization.